A-nnonymous/metaTsetlin/README.md

 Later on I will start to adding multithreading and job manager to Tsetlin Machine's learning&predicting process, and seek to improve the accuracy through ensemble learning.

+Contact me in email to communicate or cooperate: panzhaowu21s@ict.ac.cn